Back to top

 Temporary employees, leased workers, and people classified by Leidos as independent contractors are not eligible to participate in Leidos benefit programs.

-Consulting employees (CEs) are eligible to enroll in a Leidos-sponsored medical plan only (excluding the Tricare Supplement) and pay 100% of the plan premium.
+Consulting employees (CEs) are eligible to enroll in a Leidos-sponsored medical plan only and pay 100% of the plan premium.

 Coordination of Benefits